Moon Phase Calculator

 Frequently Asked Questions

 It uses a simplified astronomical algorithm based on the known new moon of January 6, 2000.
-It calculates how many days have passed since that date and determines the current phase by dividing by the lunar cycle length of 29.53 days.
+It calculates how many days have passed since that reference date and determines the current phase by dividing by the synodic month length of 29.53 days.
+The result is accurate to within one day for most purposes.

 Related Tools